Vollcode/CV/README.md

 # <center>Daniel Ortiz Olivares</center>
 ## <center>[Skills](#skills) | [Projects](#projects)  | [Education](#education) | [Experience](#experience) |  [Interests](#interests) | [Contact](#contact) </center>

-Indiscriminate gamer, software developer and psychologist would be  the words that come to my head when I describe myself.
-In coding I have found the perfect way to blend my passions.
+Indiscriminate gamer, software developer, mediator and psychologist would be the words that come to my head when I describe myself.
+Throughout my life I've searched for situations where I could learn by putting myself out there, such as volunteering as a mediator in an alternative housing project, providing therapy to people who couldn't afford it or by caring for people with schizophrenia.
 I look forward to meeting a team where I can grow while challenging myself intellectually.

 Every new technology could easily be the next big thing.
 I want to know them inside out before that happens.
 I am very eager to work with new tools and I believe a person should never stagnate in any aspect of their life.
 Thus I've decided to reinvent myself through a career in software development, where I can acquire new proficiencies every single day while creating amazing programs.